 by Yi Xin

 For us believers in the Lord, there is nothing so important as us receiving the of the Lord.
-Particularly in the present time of , facing the , many Christians think: The pastors and elders are the leading sheep of the , who have believed in the Lord for years and know the very well.
+Particularly in the present time of , facing the Lord’s return, many Christians think: The pastors and elders are the leading sheep of , who have believed in the Lord for years and know the very well.
 They actively preach the to testify the Lord’s name, and moreover, some even endure prison as a result.
 They have suffered a lot for the Lord, so when the Lord comes back, they must be revealed first.
 Then, is this viewpoint correct or not?
 Is it in consistent with the ’ words?
 And, can we really be certain that the Lord will give revelation to pastors and elders first when He returns?

 When we read the Bible, we can see that people under the law were all longing for the coming of the Messiah.
-According to the conceptions and illusion of the people at that time, when the Messiah came, He should first reveal it to the chief priests, scribes, and Pharisees since they were all well versed in the law, often explained and exalted the Bible, and even traveled over land and sea to of God.
-When God was incarnated to bring redemption, knowledge of the Bible the Pharisees they held, however, could not help them know God in the slightest, though they beheld with their eyes that the work and words of the Lord had great authority and power.
+According to the conceptions and illusion of the people at that time, when the Messiah came, He should first reveal it to the chief priests, scribes, and Pharisees since they were all well versed in the law, often explained and exalted the Bible, and even traveled over land and sea to preach the gospel of Jehovah God.
+When God was incarnated to bring redemption, knowledge of the Bible the Pharisees they held, however, could not help them know God in the slightest, though they beheld with their eyes that the work and words of the Lord Jesus had great authority and power.
 They did not acknowledge at all that the Lord Jesus was the Messiah who would come.
 When Jesus was working and preaching, not only did they not seek the truth, but on the contrary, they tried to find all kinds of accusations against Him, condemning and slandering His work.
 Due to their arrogance, conceit, and disobeying the truth, the Lord did not enlighten them, but instead condemned them, saying that woe was to them.

 However, compared with the exalted Pharisees, shepherds, the Magi from the east, and Simeon, who had neither status nor any prestige, on the contrary, received God’s revelation.
 It is written down in the Bible that when shepherds were tending the flocks in the wilderness of Bethlehem, angels appeared among them, delivering the good news that the Lord Jesus was to be born.
 It is written in the Bible, “And, see, the angel of the Lord came on them, and the glory of the Lord shone round about them: and they were sore afraid.
 And the angel said to them, Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.
 For to you is born this day in the city of David a Savior, which is Christ the Lord.
 And this shall be a sign to you; You shall find the babe wrapped in swaddling clothes, lying in a manger” (Luke 2:9-12).
 After the Lord was born, the Magi from the east went to Bethlehem to find the Lord’s appearance.
 God used a star to guide them to the place where the Lord Jesus was born.
 The Bible records, “and, see, the star, which they saw in the east, went before them, till it came and stood over where the young child was” (Matthew 2:9).
 Similarly, the devout Simeon had been longing to be able to see the Lord before he died, and God promised him as what he expected.
 The Bible says, “And it was revealed to him by the Holy Ghost, that he should not see death, before he had seen the Lord’s Christ.
 And he came by the Spirit into the temple: and when the parents brought in the child Jesus, to do for him after the custom of the law” (Luke 2:26-27).